fleetdm/fleet/docs/Get started/anatomy.md

 # Anatomy
 This page details the core concepts you need to know to use Fleet.

+## Fleetd Chrome Extension
+The Fleetd Chrome Extension enrolls ChromeOS devices in Fleet.
+[Docs](https://github.com/fleetdm/fleet/blob/main/ee/fleetd-chrome/README.md).

 ## Fleet UI
 Fleet UI is the GUI (graphical user interface) used to control Fleet.
 [Docs](https://fleetdm.com/docs/using-fleet/fleet-ui).

 ## Fleetctl
 Fleetctl (pronouced “fleet control”) is a CLI (command line interface) tool for managing Fleet from the command line.
 [Docs](https://fleetdm.com/docs/using-fleet/fleetctl-cli).

 ## Fleetd
 Fleetd is a bundle of agents provided by Fleet to gather information about your devices.
-Fleetd includes [osquery](https://www.osquery.io/), Orbit, and Fleet Desktop.
+Fleetd includes [osquery](https://www.osquery.io/), [Orbit](https://github.com/fleetdm/fleet/blob/main/orbit/README.md), Fleet Desktop, and [Fleetd Chrome Extension](https://github.com/fleetdm/fleet/blob/main/ee/fleetd-chrome/README.md).

 ## Osquery
 Osquery is an open-source tool for gathering information about the state of any device that the osquery agent has been installed on.
 [Learn more](https://www.osquery.io/).